coveo/source.coveo.com/_posts/2019-10-18-wsl-from-dockerfile.md

 To ease the task, one can use Docker tools to describe the configuration of the distribution in a [dockerfile](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/).
 This dockerfile details each library to install, all the tools to download and extract, as well as the necessary environment variables.

 Usually, this container image is used by the [CI system](https://jenkins.io/download/) to build the code on every commit.

-In this post, I will show how to transform a dockerfile into a WSL distribution in an automated fashion.
-This allows the Windows developer to build and test the code on Linux using the same build environment as the CI system.

 ## Overview of the procedure